parsiyte/parsiyte.github.io/_pages/about.md

 ---

-PARS (Parallel Systems) Research Group is led by Assistant Professor Işıl Öz.
+PARS (Parallel Systems) Research Group is led by Associate Professor Işıl Öz.
 We are part of [Computer Engineering Department](https://ceng.iyte.edu.tr) at [IZTECH](https://www.iyte.edu.tr).

 Our group focuses on various issues: